cmgoffena13/etl-watcher/README.md

 ### Execution Logging

-Long-running pipeline executions are automatically logged to the `timeliness_pipeline_execution_log` table when they exceed the configured threshold (default: 30 minutes).
+Long-running pipeline executions are automatically logged to the `timeliness_pipeline_execution_log` table when they exceed the configured threshold.

 ### Slack Notifications